calvinsettachatgul/aws_associate_solutions_architect/build_serverless_webpage_with_api_gateway_lambda/build_serverless_webpage_api_gateway_lambda.md

 the method is def function_name

+how are we going to trigger this
+    dynamodb can trigger rds cannot

+add a trigger we are going to add apigateway leave as default and click save

+invoke url will not work

+    click method Any and this will take you to apigateway configure the method in apigateway

+the client is you
+    sending http method
+    goes to url
+        if hitting apigateway
+            proxy to lambda
+            lambda response depending on information
+            proxy to api gateway
+            then back to client
+                any method available to us

+delete any method
+    only want to allow get request

+create new method get request
+    integration type
+    passing through lambda function
+        http
+        mock
+        aws service

+want to allow lambda proxy integration

+create a new method
+    get
+    choose integration type Lambda Function
+    choose region you are in
+    choose the Lambda function myServerlessWebsite

 index.function_name
 event we are going to trigger

 look at other things
 environment variables
 key value stores

+deploy api
+deployment stage
+    prod
+description
+    my first deployment

 use them in the next labs
 execution roles